Quantum-Detectors/QD-odin-build/README.rst

 The Python module `pyxspress` can be used to generate the Odin runtime configuration.

-This is built into a Wheel and deployed with the `copy_build_config.sh` script and then built into a virtual environment which is added to the PATH with the `odin_build.sh` script.
+The Wheel is deployed when running the `copy_build_config.sh` script and then built into a virtual environment that gets added to the user's PATH when running `odin_build.sh`.

 This means once these two scripts have been run you can call the entry point from any location in your terminal.
 You can run with `-h` to see